dexpetkovic/cv/README.md

 ## Professional experience
 * From 07/2019 – present Senior Data Engineer at KPN Technium B.V.
-    * Development of ETL automation platform based on Hadoop & Kafka ecosystem
+    * Development of ETL automation framework and platform in Azure, based on Hadoop & Kafka ecosystem, automated by Terraform
+    * Development of metadata driven ETL rendering framework with Python, Flask and SQLAlchemy
+    * Migration of on-premise data platform services to Azure and AWS
     * Development of distributed event sourcing application for “real-time” analysis of KPN customer journey where multiple touchpoints are combined, analyzed and visualized
     * Python and Scala stacks render Hadoop and Spark applications for ~100 data sources
     * Scala stack with Akka/Alpakka is used to build microservices and Flink applications